davidjbuchanan/MS3-lockdown/README.md

 <img src="https://github.com/davidjbuchanan/lockdownagain/blob/master/static/images/mockups/Lockdown-Multi-Device-Website-Mockup.png" alt="lockdown multidevice views" width="100%">

-Whilst we are in this time of uncertainty let us look after ourselves and our loved ones with this helpful website!
+Whilst we are enduring Covid-10 let us look after ourselves and our loved ones with this helpful app!
 [Lockdown and Thrive](https://lockdown-data-centric.herokuapp.com/) is a place to find simple recipes; find ways to entertain younger ones and how to look after oneselves mental wellbeing.
 You can access the resources and contribute any number of resources to share with the world!

 This website was produced to forfill a coursework assignment for the [Code Institute](https://codeinstitute.net/) Full Stack Software Development course, specifically the **Data Centric Development** module.
 The objective for this milestone project is to "*Create a web application that allows users to store and easily access cooking recipes*", using the **CRUD** operations of **C**reate, **R**ead, **U**pdate, and **D**elete for their recipes.
-As such the recipes presented within should not be followed without referring to the source site [**Credits**](#Credits).
+As such the contents are fictisuous and the recipes presented within should not be followed without referring to the source : see [**Credits**](#Credits).

 ---